Institute for Religious Liberty

 The Thomas More College Institute for Religious Liberty was established by Thomas More College President David A. Armstrong, J.D. in 2015 after several local business and educational leaders, including representatives from Hebrew Union College, discussed the need to celebrate and educate others about the constitutional privilege, and right, to freely worship and practice religion.
 According to President Armstrong, “There is no better place to advance and explore that inalienable right than here on our campus as we challenge our students of all faiths to examine the ultimate meaning of life, their place in the world, and their responsibility to others.”

 Headed by Executive Director, Raymond G. Hebert, PhD, Dean of the College Emeritus, the Institute strives to accomplish its mission through education and dialogue in the form of academic symposiums and lectures featuring internationally renowned speakers.

-Friday, February 17, 2017 Connor Convocation Center on the campus of Thomas More College
+Friday, February 17, 2017 Steigerwald Hall (Saints Center) on the campus of Thomas More College

 - 7:30-9:00 P.M.
 Joshua Charles; Keynote Address; followed by a panel discussion focusing on the book Liberty's Secrets: The Lost Wisdom of America's Founders and the historical perspective it provides to the concept of religious liberty as an inalienable right.

 - Thomas More College's own J.T.
 Spence, Ph.D. and Hunter Baker, J.D., Ph.D. of Union University in Jackson, Tennessee will offer commentary on Mr. Charles' work after the keynote address.